Page content

 Territory

 Their homeland is often found in ruined cities as they can possess a great deal of food, water, and shelter.
 The territory may contain 12 to 20 adult dyres, depending on the carrying capacity of the area.
 Prey are usually small to medium in size and competing predators may share the same land if they pose no threats.
 The occupying dyres often use the ruins as den sites, food storage, and escape routes.
+If living alongside humans, the district may adopt some of their behavior and borders.

 Members aren't set with a single role and may have a few that change over time.
 Roles define a member's job and aren't set in stone.